Our regular season shows generally run Tuesday – Sunday, with no show on Monday. Times for our all regular performances run as follows:

 Alhambra is the occasion to get dressed up and enjoy an amazing evening of fine dining and Broadway quality productions.
 We ask for business casual attire with no jeans, t-shirts or flip-flops.
-Sport jackets for men are encouraged, although no ties are required.
+Sports jackets for men are encouraged, although no ties are required.

-During our previous renovation process we built the Library Lounge.
+During our previous renovation process, we built the Library Lounge.
 Reminiscent of a Carolina mountain lodge, you’ll find cozy leather furniture, a working fireplace and a fully stocked bar.
 Bobby, our head bartender, makes a mean martini – or Shirley Temple!
 We’ve got a great wine list with selections like Cakebread, J. Lohr and Silver Oak.
 We find our guests like to come in early for a drink and some conversation or stay after the show – and sometimes get to meet the cast!

 Audition information is periodically updated on our website for those interested in participating on the theatrical side of our operations.
 The creative folks at the theater are always looking for budding talent–and they are also often away scouting new plays, techniques and ways to keep the theater experience fresh.
 You can click the backstage tab at the top of this page, or click here for upcoming auditions or send our Stage Manager a note any time at Auditions@alhambrajax.com.
 The box office does not have information on auditions, so we ask that you do not call them with questions.

 There is nothing we like better than hearing from our loyal patrons.
 We hope that it is a note on how much you enjoyed the performance, our upgraded menu and delicious food, the attention of our wait staff and our hospitality, but if there is an area that needs attention, we want to hear about that, too.
 There is not one thing we do that we can’t learn to do better—and your feedback will help us in that regard.
 Is there a particular show you would like to see at the Alhambra?
 While we can’t make any specific promises, we do take into consideration all suggestions from our patrons.
-Send us an email at email@example.com.
+Send an email to our Guest Concierge at Becky@alhambrajax.com.

 In Jacksonville, the Alhambra name has been synonymous with exceptional live theater for over 40 years.
-We are known for our high quality performances and thus “theatre” has taken a more prominent position in our name.
+We are known for our high-quality performances and thus “theatre” has taken a more prominent position in our name.
 That is not to say that the meal is getting secondary attention.
 In fact, with a brand new kitchen and the addition of Executive Chef DeJuan Roy to the Alhambra team, we are quickly becoming known as a culinary must-do!
 To learn more about the culinary experience, click here.
 To see our current show menus, click here.

 When we bought the Alhambra in 2009, our goal was simply – and only – to improve upon the experience.

-Since the purchase, we have updated and renovated most of the theater- from the silverware, to the chairs, to the lights and sound system.
+Since the purchase, we have updated and renovated most of the theater- from the silverware to the chairs, to the lights and sound system.
 We repainted inside and out, installed new carpet, updated the restrooms (including adding one with family access), updated the theater walls, tablecloths, flatware, glasses, plates and seating.

 Perhaps our biggest “product” change has been the culinary experience.
 With the addition of Executive Chef DeJuan Roy, you’ll find the Alhambra comparable to any great restaurant in town.
 We also have the ability to create (upon advanced order) specialty items for those with dietary needs and each menu now contains a vegetarian option as well as gluten-free options (where noted).
 Vegan and diabetic dietary needs can also be accommodated with 24 hours advanced notice.